CGiardino/Nodejs_Samples/README.md

 # Nodejs_Samples
-to run the sample cmd: npm install; npm test;
+To run the sample cmd: npm install; npm test;</br>
-1Spec and 1Src contain Flattener.js
+1Spec and 1Src contain Flattener.js</br>
-2Spec and 2Src contain GCDCalculatorSpec.js
+2Spec and 2Src contain GCDCalculatorSpec.js</br>
-coverage is under the coverage folder docs are under the out folder
+Coverage is under the coverage folder</br>
+Docs are under the out folder</br>